- GW Home

 - Unofficial GW transcript of graduate work.

-- Additional evidence of teaching effectiveness and the GTA’s contributions to the department or program (e.g., educational materials created; ten pages maximum).
+- Additional evidence of teaching effectiveness and the GA’s contributions to the department or program (e.g., educational materials created; ten pages maximum).

 The entire dossier should be a minimum of 5 pages and a maximum of 30; material beyond the 30-page limit will not be considered.
 Letters need not be on letterhead nor signed by hand; typed signatures are acceptable but must be accompanied with complete contact information in the letter.
 To obtain a full review from the selection committee, dossiers should be strong, complete, and concise.